FOSSEE/xcos_converter/README.md

 # xcos_converter
-Making a xcos converter so that we can open 5.5.2 fxcos files in 6.0
+Making a xcos converter so that we can open 5.5.2 xcos files in 6.0